UBC-MDS/DSCI532_Davy_Reza/Milestone3_Writeup.md

 After the feedback session, we received 2 feedbacks from other groups and TA as well.
 Here is a list of issues and the changes that we made to resilve them:

 We also received some feedback from other groups.
-The feedbacks were genrally positive.
-They belived that the role of year slider to show the bar charts is hidden and not clear.
+The feedbacks were generally positive.
+They believed that the role of year slider to show the bar charts is hidden and not clear.
 So we added a help text below the slider to clarify that.
-They had a comment about the rotation of the text label of the bar chart and using differenr colors in the plots which were addresses before.
+They had a comment about the rotation of the text label of the bar chart and using different colors in the plots which were addresses before.
 They also suggested to show all the categories in one plot.
 However, we decided not to do that.
-That is becasue we adding the predictions and showing all the curves with thier regression lines and new points makes the plot very crowded and difficult to read.
+That is because we adding the predictions and showing all the curves with their regression lines and new points makes the plot very crowded and difficult to read.

 ### Updates since Milestone 2

 As mentioned earlier, we focus on improve the design of the app since milestone2.

--   We have added a dark theme to tthe app.
+-   We have added a dark theme to the app.

--   We've added another line chart to dispaly the average statstics in selected states.
+-   We've added another line chart to display the average statistics in selected states.

 -   We've change the chart color based on crime type so user will clearly see the difference.